 EBRD Finance Summary

-Up to EUR 40 million sovereign guaranteed loan to be provided to EPS.
+Up to EUR 40 million sovereign guaranteed loan to be provided to EDS.

 Total Project Cost